 The NICC is the sole entity responsible for processing international resource requests.
-Once a formal RFA has been received by the NICC, it is presented to NMAC for consideration and a decision.
+Once a formal RFA has been received by the NICC, it is presented to the National Multi-Agency Coordinating Group (NMAC) for consideration and a decision.
 Further negotiations may occur at this point to ensure domestic priorities can still be met while providing support to our Partner Countries.
 Once an approved RFA is provided to the International Coordinator at the NICC, the ordering process through the national coordination system can begin.